terminusdb/terminusdb-tutorials/README.md

 ## Getting Started using TerminusDB/ TerminusX with Python client

-A tutorial series to help anyone who's new to TerminusDB/ TerminusX to start working using the Ptyon client.
+A tutorial series to help anyone who's new to TerminusDB/ TerminusX to start working using the Python client.

 Details: [README](./getting_started/python-client/README.md)